dotlang/language/doc/RFE.md

 and we call process with an int and string, which one will be called?
 Of course the local one. because it is in a nearer scope and this is in line with resolution that we have.

-? - The fact that everything is inside a struct, doesn't it make us OOP? or less functional?
+N - The fact that everything is inside a struct, doesn't it make us OOP? or less functional?

-? - Should we be providing more for unions?
+Y - Should we be providing more for unions?
 We can provide a core function `match`
 ```c
 x: int|string|float = ...